NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 - What are containers and their advantages?
 - What is serverless computing and its use cases?
 - What are some of the popular AWS computing services?
-- What is AWS Lambda?
-- How does AWS Fargate differ from Amazon EC2?
 - What are the benefits of using AWS Elastic Beanstalk?
 - How does EC2 demonstrate elasticity?
 - What level of control do users have over EC2 instances?